bvssvni/var/README.md

 ===

 A toy framework.
-GPLv3 License (contact me for commercial license)
+GPLv3 License (contact me for propriatory license)

 ##What Is Var?